 NetQ Service Console

 The NetQ Telemetry Server provides access to the NetQ Service Console, a graphical user interface (GUI) for NetQ.
-The service console in turn provides terminal access to any node in the fabric.
+The Service Console provides a command line interface for running NetQ commands.

 The Cumulus NetQ Service Console utilizes elements of Portainer.
 You can read the Portainer license file here.

 Connect to the Service Console

 In the Address Bar, type https://<telemetry-server-ip-address:port>; for example, 172.28.128.20:9000.
 Use http or https as appropriate.
 If you don’t know or remember the IP address of your Telemetry Server, refer to the Install NetQ chapter for details.
 The default port is 9000.

 Enter your username and password to open the Service Console.

 You can use the same credentials that you use to access the Telemetry Server VM.
 The Service Console user accounts are managed in the Telemetry Server itself, just like any Linux user account.

 The lower lefthand corner of the Service Console window displays information about the Telemetry Server:

 IP: The IP address of the Telemetry Server VM.
 In the default configuration, the IP field is empty.
 To have this field display the IP address, edit